-Now, I think there's bipartisan consensus that we need to have Mr. Sensensus that we need to have Mr. Sensensus that we need to have Mr. Sensensus the Judiciary Committee, the House Permanent Select Committee on Intelligence, and others involved in this take a very close look at the need to deal with both the national security implications as well as the civil liberties implications of the extension of the Patriot Act.
+Now, I think there's bipartisan consensus that we need to have Mr. SEN-SENBRENNER, Mr. LUNGREN, other members of the Judiciary Committee, the House Permanent Select Committee on Intelligence, and others involved in this take a very close look at the need to deal with both the national security implications as well as the civil liberties implications of the extension of the Patriot Act.